 Shoppers check out a holiday window, via The Library of Congress

-Santa rode in on his sleigh at the end of the Macy’s Thanksgiving Day Parade, and you know what that means: It’s officially the holiday season in New York.
+Santa rode in on his sleigh at the end of the Macy’s Thanksgiving Day Parade and the Christmas Tree is now lit at Rockefeller Center, so you know what that means: It’s officially the holiday season in New York.
 It’s fitting that Macy’s heralds the beginning of our collective good cheer since R. H. Macy himself revolutionized the holiday season when he debuted the nation’s very first Christmas Windows at his store on 14th Street in 1874.
 Since then, all of New York’s major department stores have been turning merchandise into magic with show-stopping holiday window displays.
 Historically, New York’s holiday windows have deployed a combination of spectacle, science, and art, with cutting-edge technology and the talents of such luminaries as Andy Warhol, Salvador Dali, and Robert Rauschenberg.
 From hydraulic lifts to steam-powered windows, take a look back at the history of New York’s holiday windows, the last word in high-tech, high-design holiday cheer.

-Today, it’s the holiday decorations that compel us to press our noses up against the windows at Bergdorf’s or Saks or Macy’s, but when department stores began to proliferate in New York in the late 19th and early 20th centuries, it was the large plate-glass windows themselves that made the shopping experience magical.
+Today, it’s the holiday decorations that compel us to press our noses up against the windows at Bergdorf’s, Saks, and Macy’s, but when department stores began to proliferate in New York in the late 19th and early 20th centuries, it was the large plate-glass windows themselves that made the shopping experience magical.
 Because the industrial revolution had made plate-glass inexpensive and accessible, store owners could build large windows, spanning the full length of their stores, showcasing merchandise like never before.

 The first animated window, dubbed “Dolls’ Circus” debuted in 1881 at Ehrich Brothers on 6th Avenue and 18th Street.
 In 1883, Macy’s conjured a steam-powered window featuring figures on a moving track.
 In 1901, the store served up a “Red Star Circus,” complete with animated riders, clowns, jugglers, and acrobats.